 Decisions on the amount of remuneration (basic remuneration and performance-based remuneration) for each director (excluding a director who is an Audit and Supervisory Committee member) are made by resolution of the Board of Directors, subject to the President and CEO's discretion.
-To ensure the transparency and fairness of decision-making, the President and CEO delegated by the Board of Directors will first consult with the remuneration deliberation committee consisting of independent outside directors (excluding directors who are Audit and Supervisory Committee members) and other directors (excluding directors who are Audit and Supervisory Committee members) in advance regarding any resolution with respect to a proposal for amount of remuneration of directors (excluding directors who are Audit and Supervisory Committee members) in advance regarding any resolution with respect to a proposal for amount of remuneration of directors (excluding directors who are Audit and Supervisory Committee members) in advance regarding any resolution with respect to a proposal for amount of remuneration of directors (excluding directors who are Audit and Supervisory Committee members) based on the recommendation from the remuneration deliberation committee.
+To ensure the transparency and fairness of decision-making, the President and CEO delegated by the Board of Directors will first consult with the remuneration deliberation committee consisting of independent outside directors (excluding directors who are Audit and Supervisory Committee members) and other directors (excluding directors who are Audit and Supervisory Committee members) in advance regarding any resolution with respect to a proposal for amount of remuneration of directors (excluding directors who are Audit and Supervisory Committee members) based on the recommendation from the remuneration deliberation committee.